Hans Carossa: Carossa family

 The Carossas were originally of North Italian stock; however, by 1878, when Hans was born, they no longer spoke Italian and were considered simply Upper Bavarian Germans.
 Hans' father, Karl Carossa, was a well-known lung specialist, who had published some significant research in his field.
 He had a calm humanitarian outlook, which endeared him to the local Catholic population in spite of his cool relationship with the Church.
 Carossa explains in the first volume of his autobiography, Eine Kindheit (A Childhood):

 My father was the only man in the parish who rarely went to church and did not like to take off his hat in front of a cross.
 But the manner in which he treated his patients was so selfless and entirely attentive to their ailment, so ingenious and successful, that in spite of this he was regarded everywhere as a God-fearing man.

 Carossa's mother, on the other hand, was a devoutly Catholic and quite sensitive person.
 The young couple had just settled in the south Bavarian resort town of Bad Tölz when Hans was born, and then lived in several Bavarian hamlets.
 These moves left a feeling of insecurity in the mind of their sensitive and introspective son.
 Although Hans had a younger sister, Stephanie, a close relationship with her is not evident.
 He attended the Volksschule in Pilsting and then Gymnasium in Landshut.
-After receiving his Abitur in 1897, he studied medicine at three universities: the Ludwig Maximilian University of Munich, the University of Würzburg, and finally at the University of Leipzig, where he graduated in 1903.
+After receiving his Abitur in 1897, he studied medicine at three universities: the Ludwig-Maximilians-Universität München, the University of Würzburg, and finally at Leipzig University, where he graduated in 1903.

 Hans' interest in poetry began when he was quite young, but it was soon rivaled by the family tradition of medicine.
 The disparity between the impractical, otherworldly realm of the poet and the very down-to-earth life of a medical doctor haunted him for most of his life; practically all of his spare time during his university studies was spent in literary circles.
 Just after the turn of the century, the 24-year-old Carossa began medical practice in the south-east Bavarian border city of Passau.
 In 1907, the successful young doctor married a patient, Valerie Endlicher, and moved to the country.